-Icon help displays guidance text about an icon when you select it on the monitor screen while in the REC mode.
+Icon help displays guidance text about an icon when you select it on the monitor screen while in a REC mode.

-- Icon help text is displayed for the following functions: Recording mode, metering, flash mode, white balance, self-timer, EV shift.
-Note, however, that metering, white balance, self-timer and EV shift icon help text appears only when "Metering", "White Balance", "Self-timer" or "EV shift" respectively is assigned to the [◀] and [▶] keys with the key customization feature (page 145). - 1.
-In the REC mode, press [MENU]. - On the "REC" tab, select "Icon Help" and then press [▶]. - 3.
+- Icon help text is displayed for the following functions: Recording mode, flash mode, continuous shutter mode, white balance, self-timer.
+Note, however, that continuous shutter mode, white balance and self-timer icon help text appears only when "Continuous", "White Balance" or "Self-timer" respectively is assigned to the [◄] and [▶] keys with the key customization feature (page 150). - 1.
+In a REC mode, press [MENU]. - On the "REC" tab, select "lcon Help" and then press [▶].

 Use [▲] and [▼] to select the setting you want and then press [SET].